Gene Nora Jessen

-Gene Nora Stumbough Jessen (born 1937) is an American aviator and a member of Mercury 13.
+Gene Nora Stumbough Jessen (January 10, 1937 – May 21, 2024) was an American aviator and a member of Mercury 13.
 Jessen worked throughout her career as a flight instructor, demonstration pilot, advisor to the Federal Aviation Agency (FAA) and president of the Ninety-Nines.
-Jessen has also written about flying and the history of women in flight.
-Together with Wally Funk, Jessen is one of the last two surviving members of Mercury 13.
+Jessen also wrote about flying and the history of women in flight.
+Together with Wally Funk, Jessen was one of the last two surviving members of Mercury 13, until her death in 2024.